bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 drive name of the target hard drive in your system (probably "sdb" or "sdc").

 ### Wipe the existing partition table and data on the target hard drive
-This step is not normally required when partitioning and formatting a drive however while developing this procedure we found that pre-erasing the drive helped to avoid a number of obscure problems.
-This was particularly the case when a drive from a Seagate Central was the target as opposed to a new drive being the target.

-The first 6 GB of the drive should be overwritten with zeros to completely clear any operating system data and partitioning.
-This is done using the "dd" command as seen below.
-Remember to replace "sdX" with the actual drive name corresponding to the target. **Warning : This is an extremely dangerous command!!
+The original partitioning on the target hard drive must be removed.
+This can be done using the following command, replacing sdX with the real name of the target drive. **Warning : This is an extremely dangerous command!!
 Make sure to specify the correct target drive name or you might destroy data on your computer!!**

     sfdisk --delete /dev/sdX
-    dd status=progress bs=1048576 count=6144 if=/dev/zero of=/dev/sdX

-This command will take a few minutes to complete executing.
+If there are any error messages complaining about "Device or resource busy" or advising that the system be rebooted, then the hard drive reader should be disconnected from the building system and the system should be rebooted.
+After the building system has come back up re-connect the hard drive reader.

-After the commands completes run the "partprobe" command followed by the "lsblk" command again.
+Next, run the "lsblk" command again.
 The target hard drive should now have no partitions (i.e. sdX1, sdX2, etc).
-Also note that the name of the drive **may change** after a system reboot.
+Also note that the name of the target drive **may change** after a system reboot.

-     partprobe
-     lsblk

 In the example below we see that the 2.5TB target drive "sda" now has no partitions.